NarekMosisian/unix-storage-manager-cli/README.md

   - Users can select one or more apps to delete using an interactive checklist UI.
   - Confirmation dialogs present all files and associated directories that will be removed, ensuring safe deletion.

-- **Internationalization & Localization:**
-  - Translations are provided for over 40 languages, making the tool accessible worldwide.

-  (Note that many language translations are experimental and may not yet be completely accurate or consistent.
-I welcome feedback from native speakers!)

 - **Cross‑Platform Application Discovery:**
   - Centralizes handling of `.app` vs. `.desktop` extensions and `APP_DIRS` for unified scanning and deletion on both macOS and Linux.